Controls

 The margin area refers to the entire display and does not consider any indents.

-Margin without line thickness: If this option is activated, Stylo calculates the margins without considering the line thickness.
-Since the margins for the objects positioned near the top margin are also set this way, it makes sense to set the option to achieve a visually equal distance between the top margin and the first object, as well as between the last object and the bottom margin.
+Margin settings – line thickness: If the option "Margin calculation without line thickness" is activated, Stylo calculates the margins without considering the line thickness.
+Since the margins for the objects positioned near the top margin are also positioned this way, it makes sense to set the option to achieve a visually equal distance between the top margin and the first object as well as between the last object and the bottom margin.

 The bottom distance is calculated by default between the bottom edge of the last object and the display line margin (red arrow); if the option is activated, it is calculated to the display margin (green arrow).